fatimahasan-82/Portfolio-Website/README.md

 ##  License

-This project is open-source and available under the [MIT License](LICENSE).
+This repository is intended for personal or portfolio display purposes only.
+It is **not open source** and not available for reuse.

 ---